Evangelos-Karavas/Neural-Networks-For-Human-Gait-Prediction/README.md

-# Neural Network Models for Lower Limb GAIT Prediction
+# Neural Network Models for Human GAIT Prediction
 ## 1. GAIT Analysis and Prediction
 Most of these codes were used for my Master Thesis at NTUA - Mechanical Engineering.
 Please read the corresponding parts (chapter 3, 4) of my thesis to understand the use of the Phase Variable and all the preprocessing of the Data.